jsilio/factorial-challenge/README.md

 ## Project Overview

 This project is a monorepo built with modern TypeScript tooling (Next.js, tRPC, Prisma, Tailwind, shadcn/ui).
 It uses **Turborepo** for monorepo orchestration and **pnpm workspaces** for efficient dependency management.
-Users can select bike parts, business rules are enforced for valid configurations, and prices—including combination-based adjustments—are calculated instantly.
+Users can select bike parts, business rules are enforced for valid configurations, and prices, including combination-based adjustments, are calculated instantly.

 ## Getting Started